pi43r/conversations-with-computers/Chapters/04_Stochastic-Meaning.md

 >
 > You’re not the sort to play safe and even if you have been a bit more cautious than usual in recent weeks you will more than make up for it over the next few days.
 Plan your new adventure today and start working on it tomorrow.

 After our fortunetelling model was finished, we needed a hardware body to make the illusion complete.
-The Chiromancer, which is just a fancier way of saying ‘Palmist’, has a stack of 3 layers: On the top, a flatbed scanner with which our users will mainly interact with.
-In the middle the processing unit using a fully equipped desktop computer.
-And at the bottom an old dot-matrix printer that serves both as the output and the voice of the device.
+The Chiromancer, which is just a fancier way of saying ‘Palmist’, has a stack of 3 layers: On the top, a flatbed scanner with which our users will mainly interact.
+In the middle the processing unit using desktop computer parts.[^20] At the bottom an old dot-matrix printer that serves both as the output and the voice of the device.
 Giacomo designed a mysterious black box using anodized aluminum beams and sleek black acrylic sheets to encase its components.
 Despite the fact that all of its components are exposed, the machine is unintelligible, and the only indication that it is functioning is through the movement of the GPU fan and a few pulsing orange LEDs.
 The cubic structure is standing on a black and silver flight case, ordinarily used to transport equipment for stage shows, again a reference and a modernization to the touring fortunetelling automata from the last century.

 Since 2021 we exhibited The Chiromancer in several exhibitions around Europe.
 Out of all places, it’s debut was in a shopping mall in Salzburg.
-The exhibition titled “Digital Square”, made possible by Manuela Naveau and Fabricio Lamoncha, was a showcase of students’ works crossing the boundaries of traditional art spaces and engaging with a wider public.[^20] In this trial, we were able to observe if our machine, as alien as it might seem, is able to attract and engage with people.
+The exhibition titled “Digital Square”, made possible by Manuela Naveau and Fabricio Lamoncha, was a showcase of students’ works crossing the boundaries of traditional art spaces and engaging with a wider public.[^21] In this trial, we were able to observe if our machine, as alien as it might seem, is able to attract and engage with people.
 People were fascinated by the concept of a fortunetelling machine that uses technology to read their palms and the critical aspects about AI systems and our reliance on their predictions was a good talking point after the initial spectacle.

 ![Sample Print of The Chiromancer | 300](chiro-IMG_2848.jpg)

 ##